-Public Service Company of Colorado (PSCo) received an Interconnection Request (IR) on July 11, 2016 which was assigned GI-2016-14 queue position.
-GI-2016-14 is a wind generating facility rated at 500 MW gross electrical output that will be located in Cheyenne County Colorado.
-The GI-2016-14 generating facility will physically interconnect near the Rush Creek II collector station site located at the end of the 85 mile, 345 kV Missile Site - Rush Creek radial transmission line (aka "Rush Creek Gen-Tie") under construction for the planned Rush Creek wind generation project.
-However, the point of interconnection (POI) for GI-2016-14 is the 345 kV bus within the Missile Site Substation, which is the point at which power from the wind generating facility is delivered to the PSCo transmission system.
+Public Service Company of Colorado (PSCo) received an Interconnection Request (IR) on September 6, 2016 which was assigned GI-2016-19 queue position.
+GI-2016-19 is a wind generating facility rated at 150 MW gross electrical output that will be located in Lincoln County Colorado.
+The GI-2016-19 generating facility will physically interconnect to PSCo's planned Pronghorn Switching Station as part of the Rush Creek Wind Project's Missile Site - Rush Creek 345 kV radial transmission line, i.e. the "Gen-Tie" (for GI-2016-3) expected to be constructed by August 2018.
+(The Pronghorn Switching Station has previously been referred to as the Rush Creek I site.)
+However, the point of interconnection (POI) for GI-2016-19 is the 345 kV bus within the Missile Site Substation, which is the point at which power from the wind generating facility is delivered to the PSCo transmission system.

-The proposed 500 MW generating facility is expected to consist of approximately 250 wind turbine generators, where each turbine is rated 2.0 MW and is equipped with a 0.69/34.5 kV step-up transformer.
-Preliminary information on the wind generating facility's layout suggests that the 250 WTGs will be grouped together into two 34.5 kV collector systems, and each 34.5 kV collector system will connect to a 34.5/345 kV main step-up transformer (MST).
-The two MSTs will connect via a 55 mile 345 kV line at or near the Rush Creek II collector station site.
-The proposed 500 MW generating facility will ultimately connect to the Missile Site POI through the Rush Creek Gen-Tie expected to be in-service by October 2018.
+The proposed 150 MW generating facility is expected to consist of approximately 65 wind turbine generators, where each turbine is rated 2.3 MW and is equipped with a 0.69/34.5 kV step-up transformer.
+Preliminary information on the wind generating facility's layout suggests that the 65 wind turbine generators will be grouped together into a 34.5 kV collector system, and the 34.5 kV collector system will connect to a 34.5/345 kV main step-up transformer (MST).
+The MST will connect to the Pronghorn Switching Station via an approximately 6 mile 345 kV transmission line (the "GI-2016-19 Gen-Tie").
+The proposed 150 MW generating facility will ultimately connect to the Missile Site POI through the Rush Creek Gen-Tie, which is expected to be in-service by October 2018.

-The Commercial Operation Date (COD) requested for the generating facility is October 1, 2019.
-Based on the requested COD, the back-feed date assumed for the facility is April 1, 2019 (approximately six months before the COD).
+The Commercial Operation Date (COD) requested for the generating facility is December 1, 2019.
+Based on the requested COD, the assumed back-feed date for the facility is June 1, 2019 (approximately six months before the COD).

-Figure 1 below is a conceptual one-line diagram of the proposed physical connection location for GI-2016-14, the POI and the surrounding transmission system.
+Figure 1 below is a conceptual one-line diagram of the proposed physical connection location for GI-2016-19 the POI and the surrounding transmission system.